bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+  Context API helps avoid prop-drilling by giving all the components access to  logic and state.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store holds all the application level state - it can't be changed without being manipulated by a reducer, therefore is the source of truth for the current state.
+Actions tell reducers what to change in the state.
+Reducers actually change the state as needed.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is state that is needed by the whole application, or several components - think user, cart, theme etc. Component state is the state that only a component cares about - most often used with form state, because forms need to handle their own input state but other components don't care/need to know the state changes that happen while a user is typing in an input.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Thunk is a middleware - it changes our actions so they can perform async API calls.
+It allows our actions to accept both regular actions and functions, and when Thunk identifies a function it will invoke the function and pass the dispatch function as an argument.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I think I like context API - less boilerplate than redux, but still cuts out a lot of prop-drilling.
+I was sick all week so didn't get a ton of practice with both, but that's my take rn.

 ## Project Set Up